privet56/ng2Goodies/cheatsheets/vertx/vertx.md

     Is polyglot: java, js, groovy, ruby... (everything running on the JVM) Is Event-Driven, has Event-Loop(using only one thread) like NodeJS Management and Monitoring built-in (eg. JMX)
+    Not durable (if you need, you have to use a 3rd party client (for Kafka or RabbitMQ)) Use on Java-8 (because you will use a lot of lambdas!)

 ## most basic Example:
 #### in Java